Theslees/Termux-minecraft-server-installer/README.md

 If you need help with anything, my discord is below.

-> notice; This has only been tested with Ubuntu, so feedback is appriciated!!
+> ps; Feedback is appriciated!!
 My discord is Theslees#1162.
 I want to make this script compatible with anything Linux. so make a PR if you're smarter than me and can contribute^^^.
 Though you're on you're own if your enviroment isn't exactly as I described.

 Anyways, enough talking, lets set this server up!